IoTDevices/RaspberryAPI/README.md

 An IoT Device API Server, utilising oAuth2, OWIN, and MVC, over HTTP

 But no, it's not to put in the Pi, it's so that the Pi - and other IoT devices just like it - can pass their info into the cloud: although you can host this pretty well anywhere, we recommend hosting it in Windows Azure as an API App!
+And that means that creating the supporting SQL Server database and adding the connection string referred to below, will be just two minutes work!

 Once hosted somewhere, your devices - and anyone else's as each device can have it's own username - can communicate with it over Http, using Rest, and authenticating using oAuth 2.